RadiBytes/python-whatsapp-bot/README.md

 ## Contributing

-This is an opensource project under `MIT License` so any one is welcome to contribute from typo, to source code to documentation, `JUST FORK IT`.
+This is an opensource project under `MIT License` so anyone is welcome to contribute from typo, to source code to documentation, `JUST FORK IT`.

 ## References